 Listeria is a bacteria found in some refrigerated and ready-to-eat foods, like certain deli meats, pâtés, and soft cheeses made with unpasteurized milk (such as feta and Brie).
 Ingesting this bacteria can make pregnant women sick and increases the risk of premature birth and pregnancy loss.

-Ask your doctor for a list of food to avoid during your pregnancy.
+Ask your doctor for a list of foods to avoid while pregnant.
 If you experience symptoms like fever and muscle aches, speak to your doctor at once.
 Listeriosis can be treated with antibiotics.

 Sexually transmitted infections (STIs)